mdhasanai/Data-Structure-Assignment/README.md

 The output should be the following:

-T o t a l number o f words : 16
+Total number of words : 16

-Word f r e q u e n c i e s and p o s i t i o n s :
+Word frequencies and positions :

 the − 0 .
 1 8 7 5 : 1 ,7 ,11